ruizhen88/react-redux/01-Tooling/04-Webpack-From-Scratch/README.md

 ll node_modules/.bin
 ```

-😱 Pfiou!
+😱 Phew!
 That's a lot!
 We'll use `eslint`, `webpack` and `webpack-dev-server`.
 You can convince yourself that writing `eslint` actually uses the binary in that folder thanks to the `$PATH`:

 ```bash
 type -a eslint